 HEALTH CENTRE LINKS

-PARC partners with health center as well as VHT trained as VHCT to ensure access to SRH services in the following ways;-
+PARC partners with health center as well as VHT trained (serving as VHCT) to ensure access to SRH/ SRHR services in the following ways;-

 Working with village health teams (VHTs) who serve as a link between the community and Ugandan health facilities to strengthen linkage and referral systems for SRHR and ARV/ART as well as a follow-up of the patients.

 Each health center hosts an antenatal and postnatal care clinic that ensures safe and healthy deliveries.
-In addition, these centers provide crisis intervention, including rape exams for evidence collection, as well treatments like Post-Exposure Prophylaxis (PEP), which helps to prevent the contraction of HIV/AIDS.
+In addition, these centers provide crisis interventions (for rape and defilement cases) including examinations for evidence collection and emergency treatments such as Post-Exposure Prophylaxis (PEP) which helps to prevent the contraction of HIV/AIDS and emergency contraceptives pills which helps to prevent unplanned pregnancies.

 Working with the staff at the center, all visiting patients are offered HIV/AIDS education at the reception.
 This is coupled with the provision of youth-friendly SRH/ SRHR services including VCT for STIs and HIV/AIDS.